 In humid summer months, the opposite problem may happen--pegs may swell and become difficult to move.

 The solution for slipping pegs: Use a case/instrument humidifier(s) to maintain a level of 40%-50% humidity.
-Additionally, bring your instrument in to your favorite luthier and have peg compound or LAVA soap applied to the pegs to act as a lubricant and a filler between the peg and the peg-box holes.
+Additionally, bring your instrument into your favorite luthier and have peg compound or LAVA soap applied to the pegs to act as a lubricant and a filler between the peg and the peg-box holes.
 You can also visit our blog about Slipping Pegs to learn more.

 The solution for sticking/stuck pegs: Move the instrument to an environment with lower humidity like an air-conditioned room for an hour or more.
-If the pegs are still very difficult to move, bring the instrument in to your luthier to have the peg freed (if it is stuck) and to have a peg compound or LAVA soap applied to improve peg mobility.
+If the pegs are still very difficult to move, bring the instrument into your luthier to have the peg freed (if it is stuck) and to have a peg compound or LAVA soap applied to improve peg mobility.

 Can't take the slipping/sticking pegs anymore?
 You may want to consider getting a set of Wittner Finetune Pegs installed on your instrument.
 You will need to have them fitted by a luthier, but the beauty of these geared pegs is how easy they are to use.
 With a minimal amount of pressure, anyone can easily tune their instrument using the pegs and, because they are geared, they hold their tune!
-Unlike other geared pegs available on the market, the Wittner Finetune Pegs are not permanently glued into the peg-box, but simply fit in with compression like a traditional wood peg so they can be removed for future musicians.
+Unlike other geared pegs available on the market, the Wittner Finetune Pegs are not permanently glued into the peg-box, but simply fit in with compression like a traditional wooden peg so they can be removed for future musicians.
 They are also a nice option for musicians with conditions like arthritis who struggle with the amount of pressure needed to turn traditional pegs.

 For example, during a large drop in humidity, the top of the instrument may shrink more quickly than the ribs of the instrument.
 Because the ribs have not changed and they are holding the top in place, the top is unable to shrink at a consistent rate and a crack occurs in the top.

 The Solution?
-Bring the instrument in to your local luthier and have the crack glued and reinforced to prevent future problems.
+Bring the instrument to your local luthier and have the crack glued and reinforced to prevent future problems.